leigler/s20corelab/public/schedules/day-1.md

 Taking what you&rsquo;ve learned so far, make sure to have the following *four* sections included:
 - Section 1: An introduction to who you are (Name, interests, internet presence (optional))
--	Section 2: A link to all other students' [Github Pages](https://docs.google.com/spreadsheets/d/1zs-5NcqBZeeb1_Nd0Zv0Lx9D1G5n_vOaoC8FbEfUzZg/edit?usp=sharing)
+-	Section 2: A link to all other students&rsquo; Google pages from this [Google Sheet](https://docs.google.com/spreadsheets/d/1zs-5NcqBZeeb1_Nd0Zv0Lx9D1G5n_vOaoC8FbEfUzZg/edit?usp=sharing)
 - Section 3: Studio: A link to each Core Studio project
 - Section 4: Lab: A link to each Core Lab exercise and assignment